-- The County of Santa Clara has excess capacity for many services, estimated to be over 291 Medical/Surgical, 80 ICU/CCU, 188 Obstetrics and 72 NICU beds, based on 2010 discharge and licensure data at a target utilization rate of 85 percent. - El Camino Hospital has a general acute care inpatient utilization rate of 61.0 percent.
+- The County of Santa Clara has excess capacity for many services, estimated to be over 291 Medical/Surgical, 80 ICU/CCU, 188 Obstetrics and 72 NICU beds, based on 2010 discharge and licensure data at a target utilization rate of 85 percent. - El Camino Hospital has a general acute care inpatient utilization rate of 60.7 percent.
 Although utilization varies by service, the ECH has substantial excess capacity in the Hospital's Medical/Surgical and Neonatal ICU units. - On a Countywide basis, El Camino Hospital provides about 9.4 percent of total inpatient services.
-While ECH has 8.9 percent of all licensed beds in the County, it has 8.1 percent of excess capacity.

-- Given the population profile of Santa Clara County and hospital utilization rates by age cohort, Countywide inpatient hospital demand is expected to increase by between 9.0 percent and 13.0 percent over the next five to seven years.
+ECH has 9.4 percent of all licensed beds in the County and 9.5 percent of excess capacity, excluding beds that are becoming unlicensed at the end of 2012. - Given the population profile of Santa Clara County and hospital utilization rates by age cohort, Countywide inpatient hospital demand is expected to increase by between 9.0 percent and 13.0 percent over the next five to seven years.
 For El Camino Hospital, this growth is expected to increase by between 5.8 percent and 8.3 percent over the same period. - With the exception of ICU beds, it is unlikely that growth in local demand will lead to capacity concerns at the Mountain View hospital.
 Excess capacity is likely to remain in most services, since the Hospital is considering a project to relocate physician offices in the Women's Hospital to make approximately 40,000 square feet available for inpatient use.